pjoulot/Drupal-Ansible-Tools/README.md

 Requirements:

-- sudo apt-get install lxc ansible
+- sudo apt-get install lxc lxc-templates ansible
 - You must have your ssh key into your authorized_keys file in your home directory in order to connect automatically to the LXC container.

 How to use: